As Nicholas dissipates, two more named storms could develop this weekend

 It’s likely that the system will develop into a tropical depression or, perhaps, tropical storm by Saturday.
 The National Hurricane Center estimates a 70 percent chance of development.
 The name “Odette” is next up on the list.

 An Air Force Reserve hurricane hunter aircraft will investigate the system later today.
 As it stands now, however, the system looks to remain fully offshore, steered out to sea by a cold front.
 The only direct impacts to U.S. soil will be high surf and rip currents.
-The National Weather Service in Morehead City, N.C. issued a high rip current risk for parts of the Carolina coastline, cautioning of “life-threatening rip currents” on Thursday.
+The National Weather Service in Morehead City, N.C., issued a high rip current risk for parts of the Carolina coastline, cautioning of “life-threatening rip currents” on Thursday.

 The system will probably intensify over the Gulf Stream before ejecting into the north central Atlantic and transitioning into a powerful extratropical cyclone early next week.